j2blake/VIVOSeleniumExperiments/README.md

 	```
 	* Don't see why this is happening.
 The Solr index is rebuilt successfully.
 	* After replacing the Solr index, we shouldn't care.

+* Badly formatted query string.
+	* Some queries are in this form: "classgroup:http://this.that/someUri".
+Solr is willing to parse this, but it's not standard Lucene syntax.
+This has already shown up in the Elasticsearch implementation.
+	* This should be fixed in the client code: run a luceneEscape() method on the text.

 ## References